ManuelJSD/Indexador-Nexus/README.en.md

 ## Reporting Issues

-If you encounter any problems or have suggestions, please [create an issue](https://github.com/Lorwik/Indexador-Nexus/issues/new) with the following details:
+If you find any issues or have suggestions, please [create an issue](https://github.com/Lorwik/Indexador-Nexus/issues/new) with the following details:

 - Description of the problem
 - Steps to reproduce it